BENEFITS

 Many of us have learnt to suppress certain emotions which were not encouraged or allowed in early upbringing and environments, or through trauma shutdown.

-In many cases these natural human responses are often judged as wrong, bad or negative and over time we may learn to hide, suppress or override them.
+In many cases these natural human responses are often judged as wrong, bad or negative and over time we may learn to ignore, hide or override them.

 Unfortunately these emotions don’t just disappear, instead they can become lodged or 'stuck' in the body, evidenced more and more in mind-body medicine to potentially lead to much greater damage, including development of complexes, neuroses, exhaustion and chronic health issues.